 Keywords

-Polygamy, Bedouin, Family law, Colonial societies, Shari'a law, Israel, Muslim Women's rights, intersectional oppression
+Polygamy, Bedouin, Family law, Colonial societies, Shari'a law, Israel, Palestine, Muslim Women's rights, intersectional oppression

 I. Introduction

-Polygamy is permitted under Shari'a law governing personal status issues of Muslims in Israel, notwithstanding its status as a prosecutable criminal offence according to Israeli Penal Code ("punitive statute").
+Polygamy is permitted under Shari'a law governing personal status issues of Muslims in the State of Israel, notwithstanding its status as a prosecutable criminal offence according to Israeli Penal Code ("punitive statute").
 In itself, the criminalization of polygamy by Israeli state law does not invalidate its legality in the eyes of Muslim Shari'a law.
-This basic contradiction between the religious and secular legal approaches to this question is a root cause of an undocumented gap between what I argue were law on books and law in action respectively.
-First, I will present the nature of this gap and identify the structural mechanisms responsible for it.
-Using Primary sources from the Shari'a court's actual recorded practice; I will present and analyze polygamy cases in contemporary Shari'a court records (sijil) of Beersheba (2008-2016).
-I will strive to demonstrate that it is not a 'natural' outcome to the conflict between two incompatible judicial systems operating in parallel.
-Disentangling the myriad ties between the two reveals a consistent Israeli design to retain indirect proxy control over the Shari'a courts, allowing the state to retain vital control over its Muslim citizens.
-The prioritization of indirect control comes at a price of sacrificing individual legal freedoms of Muslim Bedouin women and distorting the very notion of universal equality before the law.
+This basic contradiction between the religious and secular legal approaches to this issue gives rise to a hitherto scarcely documented gap between what I identify as law on the books and law in action.
+First, I will explore the nature of this gap and identify the structural mechanisms responsible for it.
+Using Shari'a court records (sijil) of Beersheba (2008-2016), I will illustrate the Shari'a court's actual practice in the matter and strive to demonstrate that it is not a 'natural' outcome to the conflict between two incompatible judicial systems operating in parallel.
+Disentangling the myriad legal and political ties between the two reveals a consistent overarching Israeli design to exercise indirect proxy control over the Shari'a courts, allowing the state to retain vital political control over its Muslim citizens but falling short of meeting the responsibilities of governing them.
+The prioritization of indirect control and the mechanisms responsible to perpetuate it come the price of sacrificing individual legal freedoms of Muslim Bedouin women and risking the distortion of the very notion of universal equality before the law.

-One of the principal causes of this gap is the government's policy of non-enforcement of anti-polygamy laws in Israel, a policy rooted in a political culture permeated by colonial attitudes and formed to meet the requirements of state control mechanisms over Palestinians in general and Bedouins in particular.
-The system of semi-autonomous control over the Shari'a courts and the policy of non-enforcement of criminal law in regards to the structuration of Bedouin families are therefore the cornerstones of Israeli colonial policy vis-à-vis the Palestinian indigenous population.
-The relationship between the Shari'a Court and the Israeli states goes beyond the relegation of authority regarding personal status to the religious institutions in Israel.
-The instrumentalization of the Shari'a court system in a colonial scheme of indirect control constitutes, rather, a unique occasion in which the State goes as far as to systematically avoid enforcing its own laws and rescinding the full protection of the law to its Bedouin citizens.
-By consciously turning a blind eye, the State became a leading accomplice to the spread of the practice of polygamy and abetted the legalization and legitimization of polygamy amongst the Bedouin.
+One of the principal causes of this gap is the government's policy of non-enforcement of anti-polygamy laws in Israel.It is a long-standing unofficial policy rooted in an Israeli political culture permeated by colonial attitudes and dedicated to the formation of state control mechanisms over Palestinians in general and Bedouins in particular.
+The system of indirect control over the Shari'a courts and the de-facto non-enforcement of criminal law in regard to the structuration of Bedouin families are therefore expressions of an colonially-tinged policy by the Israeli government vis-à-vis the Palestinian indigenous population.
+As I will strive to show, the relationship between the Shari'a Courts and the Israeli state goes beyond the much debated intermixture of religion and state in the state of Israel and the myriad adverse effects the relegation of personal status matters to religious institutions on Israeli women.
+Viewed through the issue of polygamy, the instrumentalization of the Shari'a court system in a colonial scheme of indirect control is revealed as a unique legal entanglement in which the state enforcement bodies systematically ignore state laws, thus denying the full protection of the law to entire portions of the state's citizens.
+By consciously turning a blind eye towards infractions of the prohibition of polygamy, the State became an accomplice in the unimpeded spread of polygamy among the Bedouin, legalizes and legitimates it as a fundamental tenet of Bedouin "way of life".

-How do colonial and patriarchal power relations intersect and reproduce themselves in the private realm of family and family law?
-As Shalhoub-Kevorkian (2015) succinctly wrote, exploring how colonial power is gendered and gendered subjects colonized is indispensable to any attempt to situate the question of polygamy among the Bedouin in Israel within its many relevant facets.
+How do these colonial and patriarchal power relations intersect and reproduce themselves in the private spheres of the family?
+What role doesfamily law have in reinforcing or undermining existing power relations?
+As Shalhoub-Kevorkian (2015) succinctly wrote, exploring how colonial power is gendered and how gendered subjects are colonized is an indispensable pursuit in any attempt to situate the question of polygamy among the Bedouin in Israel within its many relevant facets.